 In all honesty, I have felt a calling.
 Divine, as from the Lord, but not in the pastoral sense.
 Persistent.
 Urging me.
 Whispering to my conscience.
 Telling me, of all people, that I need to reach out and do this (Matthew 5:16 NIV).
 I need to serve (1 Peter 4:10 NIV) others.
 I need to help them — to become their voice.
 So, here I am — a Patient Advocate.

 I’m not a medical professional, though I’ve seen more than my share of them.
 I hold no degree in Divinity.
 My credentials are from personal experience.
 And, unfortunately, this is subject-matter that I know all too well.
 I have lived it, for decades.

 By now, if you’re still with me, you may be wondering where all of this is going.
 Patience, Sweet pea.
 I’m a Southern gal.
 We sometimes ramble like ivy on an arbor, but we eventually get to the point …

 Mine is that our lives are like gardens.
-For a moment, consider that metaphor.
+For a moment, consider the similarities.
 There are beautiful, bountiful years.
 And there are meager harvests.
-There are all the usual things that make growing difficult.
-The rocks & lousy soil, of the daily grind.
+All of the usual things can make growing difficult.
+The rocks.
+The lousy soil.
+Even the daily grind.
 Too much heat, or stress, is harsh on a garden.
-Too much rain, falling in the form of drops or tears, washes away our plants … our plans … our dreams … even our deepest desires.
-Then, there are the things that come when we least suspect.
+And it’s harsh on us, too.
+The rain, whether in drops or tears, can wash away our plants … our plans … our dreams … even our deepest desires.
+Then, there are the things that we least suspect.
 The ones that we never wanted.
 The ones that, we so often told ourselves, only happened to other people.
 And our gardens are never the same …

 * Photo by Kaeyla McGee on Unsplash